 Your objective is to install Wireshark on your Fedora 10, CentOS, and OpenSolaris machines.

-The first two installations can be done from the Fedora and CentOS repositories and should be painless.
+Once you have done that, installing wireshark can be done from the Fedora and CentOS repositories and should be painless.

 However, OpenSolaris doesn't yet have Wireshark in its repository, and your installation should be done from the source code available at http://www.wireshark.org.